jai-bansal/iris-data-machine-learning/README.md

 For each model, training set accuracy, accuracy derived from cross validation, and test set accuracy will be included.

 #### Motivation:
-I created this project to explore various machine learning models in R and Python.
+I created this project to explore various supervised learning models in R and Python.

 #### Dataset Details:
 I use the famous 'iris' dataset in R.